“The hallmarks of the Alexander Technique are creativity, spontaneity, and adaptability to change.” – A.R. Alexander

 The Alexander Technique provides a key to manifesting all the work you build in rehearsal in the presence of an audience.

-“Teaching performers is about applying this work to highly skilled excitation in service of the extra-ordinary.
+In Cathy Madden’s Keynote address at the Alexander Technique and Performing Arts Conference, she said: “Teaching performers is about applying this work to highly skilled excitation in service of the extraordinary.
 The Alexander Technique functions to optimize excitation and execution congruent with the needs of each art form.”

 Stage readiness replaces stage fright.

 AT unlocks blocks to building skills by identifying the causes of any ‘stuckness’, and providing a clear, constructive replacement for outdated ideas and beliefs.
 Developing any new skills is so much more effective and efficient when a performer knows the Alexander Technique because the new skill is learned through an optimized coordination.